Lily Beetle - plant pest

 Signs - Like the name suggests lilies (from bulbs) are the main plant that are attacked, though fritillaries, soloman's seal, day lilies and lily of the valley may also be eaten.
 The adults and larvae eat the leaves and unopened flower buds, despite the fact that the adults are bright scarlet they are not easy to spot on the plants.
 They are black underneath and spend most of their time under leaves so are surprisingly inconspicuous.

 If you are growing lilies, you need to look out for them from the point that the shoots appear in the spring.
-Look at the leaves for cleanly cut holes.
-The easiest way to see the adults I find is to bend at the waist and turn your head upside down so you are looking up the stems and at the bottom of the leaves rather than down on the stems.
+Look at the leaves for cleanly cut scoops in the side or holes.
+The easiest way to see the adults I find is to bend at the waist and turn your head upside down so you are looking up the stems and at the bottom of the leaves rather than down on the stems, alternatively lay down on the ground next to your lilies and look upwards.
 If you find one lily beetle, you can bet you'll get lots more.
 The overwintering adults arrive first emerging from the soil to lay their eggs in early to mid spring once there are lilies to feed on.
 The larvae then appear and cause the real damage.

 The larvae are very inconspicuous as they cover themselves with sticky black excreta which if you've never seen them before doesn't look anything like an insect that can devour your lovingly cared for lilies in next to no time.

 The eggs are tiny, but are bright orange/red and laid in groups of up to 15, so they are surprisingly easy to see for their size - they are only laid on the underside of leaves.

 These pests can destroy your prize lilies in a very short time - if you grow lilies, you have to be vigilant.